apigee/ansible-opdk-accelerator/README-ansible-configuration.md

-# Ansible OPDK Accelerator Configuration
+# Configure the Ansible OPDK Accelerator

 1. Copy the Ansible configuration template file named `apigee-opdk-configuration-template.cfg` from the folder `multi-planet-configurations/templates` into the folder `multi-planet-configurations`.